Kidwelly sex cult: Victims

 Five victims testified in court that they were lured or brought to cult members' homes where they were sexually abused, and that there were more victims who had not reported any of their abuse.

 One 15-year-old girl who gave evidence described being shared like a "sex toy" between cult members.
-A second victim was raped by Batley as an 11-year-old girl, and testified, "Sex with him was a test, and if I did not pass, I would go to The Abyss."
-A third victim also testified to being raped by Batley when she was 11 or 12, and being coerced into having sex on camera when she was 16.
+A second girl was raped by Batley when she was only 11 years old, and testified, "Sex with him was a test, and if I did not pass, I would go to The Abyss."
+A third girl also testified to being raped by Batley when she was 11 or 12, and being coerced into having sex on camera when she was 16.

 Victims said the cult's abuse "has been a nightmare journey for each and every one of us".

 Annabelle Forest

 Annabelle Forest (a pseudonym), a daughter of cult member Jacqueline Marling, gave testimony which helped convict five abusers.
 She was forced at the age of seven to watch a sex act by her mother Jacqueline Marling on Colin Batley.
 When Forest was 11, Colin Batley raped her.
-In her early teens, she was coerced into group sex with Marling, which became something Forest was regularly forced to participate in.
+In her early teens, she was coerced into group sex with Marling (her own mother), which became something Forest was regularly forced to participate in.
 She was also coerced into a relationship with a second older male.
-Forest said "I was a schoolgirl by day and a sex slave at night", which "got so bad that at one point I tried to take my own life."
+Forest said "I was a schoolgirl by day and a sex slave at night," which "got so bad that at one point I tried to take my own life."
 Three months after giving birth to a child of Batley, aged 18, Forest was forced into prostitution, having sex with an estimated 1,800 men, with her entire earnings being taken by the cult.
 She said that during her many years of being abused and exploited: "Too many people looked away, too many people ignored the signs.
-It astonishes me that we lived in that small cul-de-sac for so many years and not one person saw anything that gave them cause for concern".
+It astonishes me that we lived in that small cul-de-sac for so many years and not one person saw anything that gave them cause for concern."

 Forest detailed her experiences in her book The Devil on the Doorstep: My Escape From a Satanic Sex Cult, which she wrote to "get others to start really paying attention to the community they live in", because "there are abused children everywhere".